dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Sensor Class:</mark>

-Contains all the information about each sensor that a device has
+Contains all the information about each sensor that a device has.

-Includes all the constants that differentiate between the different sensor types
+Includes all the constants that differentiate between the different sensor types.

-You can use this to query the specification of the individual sensors
+You can use this to query the specification of the individual sensors.

-For example if you are looking to compare the sensors of each individual type and are looking for the best one
+For example if you are looking to compare the sensors of each individual type and are looking for the best one.

 ### <mark style="background: #AD21D9;">Sensor Listeners:</mark>